Runes: Differences from Roman script

 While Roman script would ultimately replace runes in most contexts, it differed significantly from runic script.
 For example, on the differences between the use of Anglo-Saxon runes and the Latin script that would come to replace them, runologist Victoria Symons says:

 As well as being distinguished from the roman alphabet in visual appearance and letter order, the fuþorc is further set apart by the fact that, unlike their roman counterparts, runic letters are often associated not only with sound values but also with names.
 These names are often nouns and, in almost all instances, they begin with the sound value represented by the associated letter. ...
-The fact that each rune represents but a sound value and a word gives this writing system a multivalent quality that further distinguishes it from roman script.
+The fact that each rune represents [both] a sound value and a word gives this writing system a multivalent quality that further distinguishes it from roman script.
 A roman letter simply represents its sound value.
 When used, for example, for the purpose of pagination, such letters can assume added significance, but this is localised to the context of an individual manuscript.
 Runic letters, on the other hand, are inherently multivalent; they can, and often do, represent several different kinds of information simultaneously.
 This aspect of runic letters is one that is frequently employed and exploited by writers and scribes who include them in their manuscripts.

-Use as ideographs (Begriffsrunen)
+Ideographic runes

-In addition to their historic use as letters in the runic alphabets, runes were also used to represent their names (ideographs).
-Such instances are sometimes referred to by way of the modern German loan word Begriffsrunen, meaning 'concept-runes' (singular Begriffsrune).
-The criteria for the use of Begriffsrunen and the frequency of their use by ancient rune-writers remains controversial.
-The topic of Begriffsrunen has produced much discussion among runologists.
-Runologist Klaus Düwel has proposed a two-point criteria for the identification of runes as Begriffsrunen: A graphic argument and a semantic argument.
+In addition to their historic use as letters, runes were also used to represent their names as ideographs.
+Such instances are sometimes referred to by way of the modern German loanword Begriffsrunen, meaning 'concept-runes' (singular Begriffsrune), but the descriptive term "ideographic runes" is also used.

-Examples of Begriffsrunen (or potential Begriffsrunen) include the following:

-In addition to the instances above, several different runes occur as ideographs in Old English and Old Norse manuscripts (featuring Anglo-Saxon runes and Younger Futhark runes respectively).
-Runologist Thomas Birkett summarizes these numerous instances as follows:

-Academic study
+Such were used throughout the 1st millennium and into the Medieval Period, utilized by both Norse and Anglo-Saxon runic writers.

+Runology

 The modern study of runes was initiated during the Renaissance, by Johannes Bureus (1568–1652).
 Bureus viewed runes as holy or magical in a kabbalistic sense.
 The study of runes was continued by Olof Rudbeck Sr (1630–1702) and presented in his collection Atlantica.
 Anders Celsius (1701–1744) further extended the science of runes and travelled around the whole of Sweden to examine the runstenar.
 From the "golden age of philology" in the 19th century, runology formed a specialized branch of Germanic linguistics.